JunF16/Streamlit-Files/README.md

 I created this web page as a portfolio/digital resume.

-Streamlit was used to streamline the process in creating this web page.
+Streamlit was used to streamline the process in creating this web page. (and copious amounts of ChatGPT)

 Please do not misuse any information made public on this web page.